 In the wake of other mass protests in the Middle East, popular demonstrations started in Yemen in January 2011.
 These demonstrations initially focused on unemployment, poor economic conditions and corruption, but grew in scope to include open calls for the resignation of President Ali Abdullah Saleh.
 Mindful of the potential for civil unrest and its political consequences, in April 2011 the United Nations appointed Mr Jamal Benomar as Special Adviser on Yemen.
 With the prospect of a political crisis looming, talks were initiated and the Gulf Cooperation Council (GCC) Transition Initiative was signed in November 2011, brokered by the GCC with United States (US) and European Union (EU) backing.
 The GCC Agreement envisioned the safeguard of the unity, security and stability of Yemen and respect for the aspirations of the Yemeni people for change and reform.
 It also called for a smooth and safe transfer of power to avoid anarchy and violence and for an immediate stop to the protests.
 The implementation steps of this plan, known as the "GCC Mechanism", included the transfer of power to the Vice President and the formation of a government of National Unity.
 In accordance with the GCC Mechanism, Phase 1 required the Vice President to call for presidential elections within 90 days.
-This date was set for 21 February, 2012.
+This date was set for 21

+February, 2012.
 In accordance with the terms of the GCC Mechanism, the Vice President issued a decree appointing a Prime Minister from the opposition, tasking him to form a government of National Unity.
 The February 2012 election was unique in that it was, by agreement, uncontested.
 Many of the dimensions and challenges of a traditional electoral contest were thus absent in 2012.
 The Vice President also set up a Military Committee for establishing safety and security.

 The United Nations has been closely engaged in assisting to broker negotiations, dialogue and a peace agreement between the various stakeholders and political interests in Yemen through the office of the Special Adviser.
-Throughout 2011 and subsequently, the Special Adviser has worked closely with all stakeholders on transition processes including support to the November 2011 Agreement.
+Throughout 2011 and subsequently.
+Mr Benomar has worked closely with all stakeholders on transition processes including support to the November 2011 Agreement.
 The rapid response of the international community to support the February 2012 elections decision provided immediate material backup to the ensure the Agreement was able to be progressed.
 At that time UNDP stepped in with international assistance, expert electoral technical advice and a targetted Programme of support to the Supreme Commission for Elections and Referenda (SCER) to ensure the successful conduct of the elections.
 It is important to note that from the date of the Agreement in November, only three months was provided to prepare for and conduct the election.
 This placed great stress both on the SCER, on the international community and on UNDP as the implementer of the international assistance, particularly with regards to the recruitment of expert assistance and in support to procurement processes for voter education and awareness through to the material needs of the SCER.
+More recently, the Special Adviser's interventions have assisted agreement being reached on the process of appointments to the (SCER).
+His status as Special Adviser was reconfirmed in August 2012.